zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 ```
    where:

-<font color = "red">   It seems the parameter is missing here </font>

-    specifies the container element for the routes.

 * **/instance/metadata/apiml.routes.${route-prefix}.gatewayUrl**

     The gatewayUrl parameter specifies the portion of the gateway URL which is replaced by the serviceUrl path part